noahlorinczcomi/HORNET/README.md

 5. `hornet.py`    # *executable HORNET program*
 6. `functions.py` # *source file of functions that HORNET uses*
 --->

-The HORNET software requires a number of Python modules which may or may not be available to you already.

 # Downloading summary GWAS data
 Generally, we want to use eQTL GWAS summary statistics that represent estimates of association between SNPs and the expression of all genes within +-1Mb in a specific tissue.
 Since the scale of these data can be enormous when combined across the entire measurable genome, one file for each chromosome should exist in a directory/folder by themselves.